Ingredients Lists

 • avoid potential irritant or allergic reactions.

 Today, most countries have legislation in place that requires manufacturers to include an ingredients list somewhere on their cosmetic products.
-Although the legislation differs between countries, generally speaking, the requirement is to list the ingredients clearly and legibly in descending order of quantity.
-There are exemptions to this general rule in the various jurisdictions including:
+Although the legislation differs between countries, generally speaking the requirement is to list the ingredients clearly and legibly in descending order of quantity.
+There are variations to this general rule in the different jurisdictions including:

-1. Samples, testers as well as salon only products only used by professionals, which generally do not require an ingredients list.
+1. Samples, testers as well as salon only products that are only used by professionals generally do not include an ingredients list.

 3. Fragrances and perfumes (which are complex formulations) may be listed simply as ‘fragrance’ or ‘perfume’.